23 October 2017

 The British Journal of Clinical Pharmacology has published a research study by the Grífols Foundation Chair of Bioethics at the University of Vic.
 The article includes the key findings of a study into the need to obtain informed consent in writing from participants in pragmatic, low-risk clinical trials.

 The research has been published online with open access.
-The print version of the journal will be available shortly.
+Read the article here.

 07 July 2017

 There have been a total of 26 submissions for the senior high school prize, 42 audiovisual projects, and 42 applications for research grants.